The Leaders of Tech4Good: Meet Jillian Kowalchuk

 Who Is Jillian Kowalchuk?

 In today’s interview, we would like you to meet a powerful, self-made woman who changes the global landscape of business.
-We are thrilled to call her a friend of KeenEthics.
+We are thrilled to call her a friend of Keenethics.

 Jillian Kowalchuk is an award-winning entrepreneur, business consultant, and professional speaker.
 Jillian is a go-getter – she was awarded the Top Twenty in Data and the Most Inspiring Role Model by the 53 Commonwealth Governments.
 She is the Founder & CEO of Safe & The City – a street-smart navigation app to stay informed, reach help faster, and share any incidents to build smarter and safer cities.
-She has a BA degree in Psychology and a MSc degree in Public Health from London School of Hygiene & Tropical Medicine.
+She has a BA degree in Psychology and an MSc degree in Public Health from the London School of Hygiene & Tropical Medicine.
 The topics she is passionate about include gender equality, Tech4Good, and women in STEM.

 Jillian, at your website, you tell “Be the best version of your success”.
 What is your success story?
 Who was your role model?

 My role models were my mother and grandmother.
 I was lucky to be born in Canada, but when I was young, we moved to Yemen – one of the poorest countries at that time.
 My mother and my grandmother have always been the pillars of our family however difficult it was.
 Moreover, since I was young, my mother was fighting cancer, but it did not hinder her from taking care of me and the household.
-Both my mom and my grandma, they always remained strong and patient but just and sincere.
+Both my mom and my grandma always remained strong and patient but just and sincere.
 They were the example of kindness and willpower.

 So you are a powerful woman brought up by powerful women.
 But how does it feel to be a female game-changer in a strictly male business world?

 There are a lot more powerful women than it seems.
 Most powerful women do not even consider themselves to be such.
 Being a female entrepreneur is difficult, but you have to adapt.
-You have to listen to your inner self and sometimes to ignore the words of others who say “you cannot”.
+You have to listen to your inner self and sometimes ignore the words of others who say “you cannot”.
 It is important to understand what you are able to accomplish.
 I believe in the relationship between personal development and success – you have to invest in yourself to flourish.

 For me, it was always about stacking different things, which are still aligned with my values.
 So, I am a member of the Commonwealth Businesswomen Executive Team, a member of the Department for International Trade’s Global Entrepreneurial Programme Female Founders Advisory Board, a founding member of FemTechTalks, and a member of the Women in Data organization.
 Besides, I have a food blog, called Vegnostic, where I am sharing recipes, talking about how to eat healthily, and sharing other things that are important to me.
 Nutrition is very important to my health and well-being as it affects my productivity and how I feel if I am not taking it seriously.
-Cooking is something I have to do anyways, but having an audience to help inspire, motivate, and challenge me keeps me driving to learn new recipes and invest more into a healthy lifestyle.
+Cooking is something I have to do anyway, but having an audience to help inspire, motivate, and challenge me keeps me driving to learn new recipes and invest more into a healthy lifestyle.

 This idea seems so important and obvious, and yet, nobody has ever done anything like that.
 How did you come up with the idea for Safe & The City?